Paul Phillips completed his fourth year as the assistant baseball coach for head coach Doug Simons in 2020.

 "I look forward to discipling this great group of guys and continuing the Scots tradition of excellence on and off the field," Phillips added.
 "I hope to be another catalyst for strengthening this team's energy, discipline, and confidence as we compete for a conference championship this year and the seasons to follow."

 Phillips graduated from Covenant with a degree in Interdisciplinary Studies composed of Sports Management, Business, and Psychology.
-He and his wife, Emily (Covenant '13), were married in 2014 and the couple has a young son, Dallas.
+He and his wife, Emily (Covenant '13), were married in 2014 and the couple has two children.